curv3d/curv/docs/Shape_Atlas.rst

    Maybe try to optimize the representation by combining coplanar triangles into polygons, looking for symmetries, etc.
    Our goal is to exactly reproduce the polyhedron described by the STL file.
-This will work much better, but we still won't be able to import the Yoda bust on Thingiverse (614278 triangles).
+This will work much better, but we likely still won't be able to import the Yoda bust on Thingiverse (614278 triangles).
    This operation will only be useful for STL files that represent actual polyhedrons, with a relatively small number of faces.
 It won't be good for high triangle count